What is the Colorado Healthy Rivers Fund Grant Program?

 , the Program helps support local watershed organizations in their efforts to provide clean water, protect habitat, and improve recreation and accessibility.

-The Program is financed by the Colorado Individual Income Tax Refund Check-off Program
+The Program was financed by the Colorado Individual Income Tax Refund Check-off Program

 Examples of Funded Projects